hcyGo/shadowsocks-go/README.md

 **Note `server_password` option syntax changed in 0.6.2, the client now connects to servers in the order specified in the config.**

 **Please develop on the latest develop branch if you want to send pull request.**

+**To enable UDP server download the binary in the release tab, or change the repo address server.go imported and compile.
+Use `-u` parameter with server to enable the feature.**

+**UDP feature has not yet been tested tightly.
+Welcome to report bugs.**

 # Install